JingMatrix/ChromeXt/README.md

 Please consider update your Android Chrome first.

 For other vesions, it might not work.
-To adapt to those versions, one only need to find out two method names in its smali code.
+To adapt to those versions, one only need to find out one method name in its smali code.
-First use `apktool` to decompile the `split_chrome.apk` file pulled from the installation of Chrome on your phone, then follow the hints in [ChromeXt.kt](app/src/main/java/org/matrix/chromext/ChromeXt.kt) to get correct names and modify them in the `SharedPreferences` of Chrome at `/data/data/com.android.chrome/shared_prefs/ChromeXt.xml`.
+First use `apktool` to decompile the `split_chrome.apk` file pulled from the installation of Chrome on your phone, then follow the hints in [ChromeXt.kt](app/src/main/java/org/matrix/chromext/ChromeXt.kt) to get the correct name and modify it in the `SharedPreferences` of Chrome at `/data/data/com.android.chrome/shared_prefs/ChromeXt.xml`.

 ## Usage